saintsappho/SWIFT-Assessment/README.md

 ## How it Went
 This is my first time working with Vue.js, so implementing this frontend uploading and previewing functionality was an exciting challenge.

 I ran into persistent stack-overflow errors when attempting to convert the given folder into an existing Vue-SPA.
 I believe this is simply due to the lack of node modules and jsons.

-I used my terminal as follows:
+sooooo I started over.

 ```bash
 npm create vue@latest
 ```

-Once my app was extant I deleted all unnecessary filler and filled in with the seed from the assignment task.
+Once my app was extant I deleted all the unnecessary boilerplate filler and filled in with the project seed from the assignment task.

 I was able to accomplish the needed Vue functionality for dynamic updates.
 However, I encountered an issue when clearing the list of documents upon user action.